EURORDIS Black Pearl Awards 2020

 Submissions for the Photo Award 2020 are now open, until 16th January 2020.
 You can submit your photo here.

-Nominations for the EURORDIS Black Pearl Awards 2020 are now close.
-Awardees will be announced in January.
+Nominations for the other EURORDIS Black Pearl Awards 2020 are now closed.
+Awardees will be announced in December.

 Recipients of the 2019 EURORDIS Black Pearl Awards

 EURORDIS Photo Award 2019

 For her exceptional advocacy work, in particular through the AFM-Téléthon in France, to raise awareness of the needs of people living with a rare disease among a wider audience.